BLOKKET-PLAYER/Minescraft2-old-blooket-gui/README.md

 Instructions:

 COpy the js code.

-BOokmark the tab when on chrome you should see more...
+BOokmark the tab... if your on chrome you should see more...

 Click more

 Find the url space and deleted that.

 Paste the code in there